aaron-grau/curic/rails/projects/first_routes/README.md

 end
 ```

-Run the script again.
+Make the request in Postman again.
 It fails again, so look at the log:

 ```
 Started GET "/users.html" for 127.0.0.1 at 2013-08-12 10:52:35 -0700